 The following section details the answers to the survey questions and observations of the 837 surveys of B.C. residents and which survey is included in this report.
+185

-5.3.1 Observations of respondents by survey takers
+5.3.1 Observations of Respondents by Survey Takers

-The surveys were conducted in most of the areas served by the GVRD water system, but the majority were conducted in the City of Vancouver. (see table in appendix) Once begun, no surveys were stopped or questions refused.
+The surveys were conducted in most of the areas served by the GVRD water system, but the majority were conducted in the City of Vancouver. (see table 5 in appendix C) Once begun, no surveys included in this sample were stopped nor did any refuse to answer any of the questions.

 Fifty-two percent of respondents were female and forty-eight percent were male.

 Fifty-six percent of respondents appeared to be of European ancestry, twenty-five percent Sino, eight from other ancestry, seven from the Indian Subcontinent, two percent of African ancestry, one of First Nations, and one percent unknown.